 Activities and Games to Keep Hyperactive Kids Busy

-- Martial Arts – If your child’s got excess energy, then it’s time to put it to some good use.
-Enrol him in a Martial Arts class like Kung Fu or traditional Karate and watch him get fit, confident and calm in the process.
+- Martial Arts – If your children have got excess energy, then it’s time to put it to some good use.
+Enrol them in a Martial Arts class like Kung Fu or traditional Karate and watch them get fit, confident, and calm in the process.

-- Give A Stress Ball – Stress balls are squishy and aid in developing their attention and focus.
-A stress ball is a wonderful way to tackle child sensory integration problems effectively.
+- Give a Stress Ball – Stress balls are squishy and aid in developing attention and focus.
+A stress ball is a wonderful way to tackle kids’ sensory integration problems effectively.

 - Play Games – Whether it’s indoors or outdoors, a little bit of gaming with your kids won’t hurt.
-Try chess, ludo, Chinese checkers and UNO with them.
-If they’re feeling a bit adventurous, then take it outdoors with games like table tennis, badminton, soccer, and cricket.
+Try chess, ludo, Chinese checkers, and UNO with them.
+If they’re feeling a bit adventurous, take it outdoors with games like table tennis, badminton, soccer, and cricket.

 - Swimming – Swimming is an amazing activity for hyperactive kids.
-It builds self-discipline, burns calories, provides room for constant movement and is fun too!
+It builds self-discipline, burns calories, provides room for constant movement, and is fun too!
 Who knows?
-You may even have a professional athlete in the making as he masters the art of swimming and gets good at it.
+You may even have professional athletes in the making when your kids master the art of swimming and get good at it.